esciencecenter-digital-skills/Natural-language-processing/episodes/02-preprocessing.md

       i = i + 1
 ```

-Next, we should lowercase all text so that we don't get a word in two forms in the list, once with capital, once without, and have a consistent list of words:
+Next, we will lowercase all text so that we don't get a word in two forms in the list, once with capital, once without, and have a consistent list of words:
 ```python
 # Lowercase the text
 corpus_words = corpus_words.lower()